No Comments

 Luckett Vineyards, 1293 Grand Pre Rd, Kings

-Holiday Market in Support of FarmWorks
+Holiday Market at Benjamin Bridge in Support of FarmWorks

-Sunday, December 1, 12pm
+Sunday, December 1, 12pm to 4pm

 1966 White Rock Road, Wolfville